People of Tamil Nadu will ensure a miracle in 2021 assembly elections: Rajinikanth

 "If Rajinikanth and I have to come together for the betterment of the state, we will," Haasan had said on Tuesday.

-Echoing similar view, Rajinikanth said "If a situation arises wherein me and Kamal have to join hands for the welfare of people of Tamil Nadu, we will surely come together."
+Echoing a similar view, Rajinikanth said, "If a situation arises wherein me and Kamal have to join hands for the welfare of people of Tamil Nadu, we will surely come together."